rasheeq123/rasheeq123/README.md

-- 🌱 MERN enthusiast during the day, C++ data juggler by dusk.
+- 🌱 MERN enthusiast during the day, C++ juggler by dusk.
 Crafting elegant solutions and unlocking algorithmic mysteries.
 - ⚛️ Full Stack Web Developer (MERN)
 - 🗣️ Public Speaker
 - 📚 Literature Enthusiast
+- 🚀 Crafting code and conquering challenges, one commit at a time.